-GOAL C-PS-4: Prevent unnecessary exposure of people and property to risks of injury or damage from sea level rise.
+GOAL C-PS-4: Prevent unnecessary exposure of people, property, and coastal resources to risks of injury, damage, or loss from sea level rise.
+(CCC REVISED)

-- Objective C-PS-4.1: Regulate new development to reduce the risks of human injury or property damage in areas subject to projected future sea level rise and other coastal hazards to an acceptable level, incorporating adaptive capacity in design and operation when hazard risk exceeds a project-specific threshold. - Objective C-PS-4.2: Minimize the risks for existing development of human injury and property damage from projected future sea level rise and other coastal hazards to an acceptable level. - Objective C-PS-4.3: Assess what existing development and public facilities and infrastructure are vulnerable to projected future sea level rise and other coastal hazards.
+Objective C-PS-4.1: Regulate new development to reduce the risks of human injury or property damage in areas subject to projected future sea level rise and other coastal hazards to an acceptable level, incorporating adaptive capacity in design and operation when hazard risk exceeds a project-specific threshold.

+Objective C-PS-4.2: Minimize the risks of human health and safety, and property damage associated with existing development that may result from sea level rise consistent with LCP and Coastal Act policies regarding new shoreline protection structures or repair of existing shoreline protection structures.
+(CCC REVISED)

-Objective C-PS-4.4: Assess the risks to and potential impacts on existing development and public facilities and infrastructure from projected future sea level rise, inundation from seasonal storm events, and other coastal hazards.
+Objective C-PS-4.3: Identify and assess risks to existing development, public facilities, infrastructure, and coastal resources that are vulnerable to projected future sea level rise inundation from seasonal storm events, and other coastal hazards.
+(CCC REVISED)

-Objective C-PS-4.5: Develop a plan for community adaptation to projected future sea level rise and other coastal hazards to reduce the risks and impacts to an acceptable level.
+Objective C-PS-4.4: Develop a plan for community adaptation to projected future sea level rise and other coastal hazards to reduce the risks and impacts to an acceptable level.